flutter/news_toolkit/README.md

 ## Newsletter

-Current [implementation](https://github.com/VGVentures/google_news_template/blob/main/api/lib/src/api/v1/newsletter/create_subscription/create_subscription.dart) of newsletter email subscription always returns true and the response is handled in the app as a success state.
-Be aware that current implementation of application does not store state of whether user is subscriber or not.
+The current [implementation](https://github.com/VGVentures/google_news_template/blob/main/api/lib/src/api/v1/newsletter/create_subscription/create_subscription.dart) of newsletter email subscription will always return true and the response is handled in the app as a success state.
+Be aware that the current implementation of this feature does not store the subscriber state for a user.

 ```dart
 /// Mixin on [Controller] which adds support for subscribing to a newsletter.